tobiassalem/CreativeTwitchApp/readme.md

-### Summary
+### Overview

-A very simple proof of concept application illustrating how to connect to a backend API service and present the data with Android.
+A very simple proof of concept application illustrating how to connect to a backend service and present the data with Android.
 The ambition is to use Best Practices like Clean Code and Design Patterns wherever possible.
 The motivations for this approach are plentiful, which every experienced developer knows, and the balance is with pragmatism.

+The backend service in this case is the Twitch API.
+Twitch is the world's leading social video platform and community for gamers, video game culture, and the creative arts
-In this simple example the top 5 Twitch Games based on current viewers are listed.
+In this simple app the top 5 Twitch Games based on the current number of viewers are listed.
 Upon selecting one of the games the top 10 streams for that games are listed, also based on the number of viewers.

 ### Possible improvements